seanredmond/heniautos/docs/index.rst

      CE 2023/2024 | Thargēliṓn            |  CE 2024-May-09 |   29
      CE 2023/2024 | Skirophoriṓn          |  CE 2024-Jun-07 |   29

-If you were excited about seeing the tragedies and comedies, make plans for January when they would be performed as part of the Lenaia festival in the Greek month of Gamēliṓn.
+If you were excited about seeing the tragedies and comedies, make plans for January because that’s when they would be performed as part of the Lenaia festival in the Greek month of Gamēliṓn.

-For research it can generate a calendar for any year in the past as a baseline for understanding, For instance, the Athenian calendar for 431/430 BCE, the year the Peloponnesian War starte
+For research purposes it can generate a calendar for any year in the past as a baseline for understanding, For instance, the Athenian calendar for 431/430 BCE, the year the Peloponnesian War started:

 .. code-block:: console